f1rtuna/predator_prey_simulation/README.md

 The bugs behave according to the following model:
 Move.
-Every time step, if there is an adjacent ant (up, down, left, or right), then the doodlebug will move to that cell and eat the ant.
-Otherwise, the doodlebug moves according to the same rules as the ant.
-Note that a doodlebug cannot eat other doodlebugs.
+Every time step, if there is an adjacent ant (up, down, left, or right), then the bug will move to that cell and eat the ant.
+Otherwise, the bug moves according to the same rules as the ant.
+Note that a bug cannot eat other doodlebugs.

 Breed.
 If a bug survives for eight time steps, then at the end of the time step it will spawn off a new bug in the same manner as the ant.